Written by Craig Fearn

 Why Do Most Small Business Social Media Strategies Fail?

-They fail because they aren't strategies at all.
-They're just posting.
-A bakery in Truro shares a photo of today's pastries whenever they remember.
+They fail because they aren’t strategies at all.
+They’re just posting.
+A bakery in Truro shares a photo of today’s pastries whenever they remember.
 A plumber in Redruth posts a finished bathroom every few weeks.
-There's no plan, no consistency, no measurement, and eventually it stops because "social media doesn't work for us."
+There’s no plan, no consistency, no measurement, and eventually the social media presence fizzles out because “social media doesn’t work for us.”
+Most failed marketing strategies for small business social media share that pattern - random posting tied to nothing measurable.

-Social media works.
-But it works differently depending on your business type, your audience, and what you're trying to achieve.
-A strategy means knowing the answers to four questions before you post anything: who are you trying to reach, where do they spend time online, what do they want to see, and how will you know it's working?
-If you can't answer those, you're just adding noise.
+Social media marketing works.
+But it works differently depending on your business type, your audience, and what you’re trying to achieve.
+A strategy means knowing the answers to four questions before you post anything: who are you trying to reach, where do they spend time online, what do they want to see, and how will you know it’s working?
+If you can’t answer those, you’re just adding noise.
+Pick one social platform per audience segment and use it to build relationships - lead generation, retention, or local recognition - rather than spreading effort thin.

-Here's the uncomfortable truth.
+Here’s the uncomfortable truth.
 43% of UK adults now use social media to search for things daily (Ofcom, 2025).
-Younger audiences especially are searching Instagram and TikTok instead of Google.
-If your business isn't showing up in those searches, you're invisible to a growing chunk of customers.
+Younger audiences especially are searching social apps instead of Google.
+If your business isn’t showing up in those searches, you’re invisible to a growing chunk of customers.

 How to Choose the Right Platforms